stochastichypersonics/stochastichypersonics.github.io/_pages/home.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/highlight_image.jpeg" width="95%">
 </figure>

-We are very much looking forward to being part of the [Department of Aerospace Engineering and Mechanics](https://cse.umn.edu/aem) starting next September.
+We are very much looking forward to being part of the [Department of Aerospace Engineering and Mechanics](https://cse.umn.edu/aem) at the University of Minnesota  starting next September.

 **We are  looking for passionate new graduate students and a postdoc to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**